monospice/laravel-redis-sentinel-drivers/README.md

 This makes it easier for developers to use a standalone Redis server in their local environments and switch to a full Sentinel set of servers in production.

+**Note:** When using the package with [Laravel Horizon][s-horizon], this change will cause Horizon to run over a Sentinel connection as well.

 Executing Redis Commands (RedisSentinel Facade)
 -------------------------------------------------